Skoda Enyaq iV SUV - Interior & comfort

 Plush and eco-conscious materials give the Enyaq iV a relaxing atmosphere

 Thanks to its electric powertrain, the Enyaq iV is the quietest Skoda we've ever driven but it isn't the smoothest.
-Wheels span up to 21-inches in diameter, and the 20-inch items fitted to our test car resulted in a fairly firm ride, which is especially noticeable at town speeds.
+Wheels can be up to 21-inches in diameter, and the 20-inch items fitted to our test car resulted in a fairly firm ride, which is especially noticeable at town speeds.
 It does improve at higher speeds and the optional adaptive suspension dampers do seem to help make the ride more comfortable.
-The 80x SportLine model offers a slightly better ride at low speeds, even without the adaptive dampers.
+The 80x SportLine Plus model offers a slightly better ride at low speeds, even without the adaptive dampers.

 Skoda Enyaq iV dashboard

 Regardless of which theme you go for, the Enyaq iV has a spacious interior, with plenty of high-quality materials on display.
 It also gets a widescreen infotainment display as standard, which takes care of almost every function, including the climate control.
 The latter will be a step too far for some but there are at least piano-style buttons to get straight to key functions.
+While it might not quite enjoy the performance gains we’d hoped for, the vRS treatment does do a good job of making the interior feel a bit more special.
+There’s lashings of Alcantara trim, bright green contrasting stitching, a sports steering wheel and sports seats, which give the cabin some more personality.

 No Enyaq iV is going to feel too basic, with even the entry-level version coming with 19-inch alloy wheels, the 13-inch display, sat nav (with Apple CarPlay and Android Auto), dual-zone climate control, keyless entry, rear parking sensors and interior ambient lighting.

 Pick the 80 version instead, with a larger battery, and Skoda adds front parking sensors, a rear-view camera and a heated steering wheel, along with exterior chrome trim to help distinguish it.
-SportLine versions get a more aggressive makeover, similar in style to Audi S line models.
+SportLine Plus versions get a more aggressive makeover, similar in style to Audi S line models.
 They sit slightly closer to the ground, on large 20-inch alloy wheels, and feature black exterior trim and matrix LED headlights.

 There's also a host of individual options, ranging from practical features like the ability to charge more quickly or add a tow bar, to styling decisions such as adding different alloy wheels or paint finishes.